devmarkusb/clangformat/README.md

 ## Requirements

-Clang-format version: see CLANGFORMAT_VER in CMakeLists.txt.
+Preferred clang-format version: see MB_CLANGFORMAT_VER in CMakeLists.txt.
+Although plain clang-format is used if the preferred version is not available.

 This needs to be updated when using features in `.clang-format` not supported by lower versions.